monagrland/pytransaln/README.md

 ## Assumptions

 * Input sequences are homologous
 * Input sequences are protein coding sequences without introns or untranslated regions
-* Input sequences are long enough that wrong reading frame will be evident in excessive stop codons
+* Input sequences are long enough that wrong reading frame will be evident in excessive stop codons (warning if average sequence length is under 50)
-* If pseudogenes are present, majority of sequences are not pseudogenes
+* If pseudogenes are present, majority of sequences are not pseudogenes (warning if more than half of sequences have excessive stop codons)
 * Sequences all use the same genetic code

-For a more careful alignment, or for sequence sets with many frameshifted sequences, use [MACSE](https://www.agap-ge2pop.org/macse/) instead, however MACSE is quite slow for de novo alignments and is probably overkill for most "normal" datasets without many frameshifts or pseudogenes.
+For a more careful alignment, or for sequence sets with many frameshifted sequences, use [MACSE](https://www.agap-ge2pop.org/macse/) instead, however MACSE is quite slow for de novo alignments and is probably overkill for most "normal" datasets where most sequences do not have frameshifts.

 ## Installation